mpsffap/mps/README.md

 Not yours, but mine!
 So be warned!
 The system is a collection of ansible playbooks to turn a vanilla Debian installation into the system i like to work with.
+Configurations can be made in the "inventory/group_vars/all" directory.
+Reasonable defaults are used wherever possible.

+## Playbooks

-Generally, all dedicated installers are stored within the "installers" folder and are categorized into certain catgeories building on top of each other:
+Generally, all dedicated playbooks are stored within the "playbooks" folder and are categorized into certain catgeories building on top of each other.
+Each playbook might utilize data from the templates folder and its subfolders.

+- Users (Initial user config)
 - Minimal (Minimal installation)
-- Users (Initial user config)
 - Luks (Disk encryption)
 - Terminal (Customizing the terminal, e.g. terminal, nvim, nerdfonts, etc.)
 - Desktop (Customizing a qtile tiling window manager and related tools)